-The water content data file is configured as ring memory that holds over 1000 values.
-When the file becomes full, the oldest data is overwritten.
+The water content data file is configured as ring memory and is large enough to hold over 1000 values.
+When the file becomes full, the oldest data are overwritten and storage continues.

 The zone data file is configured as fill-and-stop memory.
 It holds a list of zones that have been created.
 Zones are created whenever a datum is stored in a new location.
 Each zone record contains the center position (latitude and longitude), radius in meters, and the zone name.
-The zone file is large enough to hold over 100 zones.
+The zone file is large enough to hold over

+100 zones.
 When the zone data file is full, a new zone cannot be created until an old zone is removed.